ServSafe Manager Study Guide for the ServSafe

 The Manager Is in Charge

 Active Managerial Control is a proactive initiative to identify and actively control the risk factors along the flow of food that contribute to foodborne illness.
-The 5 common risks you’ve learned about are:
+ServSafe defines it as “the purposeful incorporation of specific actions or procedures by management to gain control over foodborne illness risk factors.”
+It must be proactive (anticipating risks), reactive (correcting issues), and adaptive (evolving as conditions change).
+The 5 common risks are:

-Identify risks—Locate the possible risks in your facility so they might be controlled or eliminated.
+Identify risks: Locate the possible risks in your facility so they might be controlled or eliminated.
+You are expected to document these potential risks and identify which hazards can be specifically controlled or eliminated (such as holding times).

-Oversight—Managers should verify that all policies, procedures, and corrective actions are followed.
+Oversight: Managers must verify that all policies, procedures, and corrective actions are followed.
+This ensures that the “Standard” in your SOPs is actually being met daily.

-Training—Staff should be trained and retrained on all policies, procedures, and corrective actions.
+Training: Staff should be trained and retrained on all policies, procedures, and corrective actions.
+Managers must identify specific training needs through job performance observation, interviews, or formal assessments.

-Re-evaluation—The system should be assessed from time to time to ensure it works correctly and effectively.
+Re-evaluation: The system should be assessed from time to time to ensure it works correctly and effectively.
+This periodic reassessment is what makes a food safety management system “adaptive” to new challenges.

 FDA Recommendations

-The FDA’s public health interventions are designed to control common risk factors that lead to foodborne illness and protect public health.
-These specific recommendations are:
+The FDA’s public health interventions are designed to provide specific recommendations to control the five common risk factors that lead to foodborne illness.
+These interventions protect public health by focusing on:

 HACCP

 A Hazard Analysis Critical Control Point (HACCP) program is a specific food safety management system based on identifying the biological, chemical, or physical hazards that might occur in your facility at specific points along the flow of food.
 Once identified, hazards can be prevented, reduced to safe levels, or even eliminated.
-Your unique HACCP plan must be specific to your menu, customers, staff, equipment, processes, and operations.
+A HACCP plan is generally required when requesting a variance (e.g., smoking food for preservation, curing, or custom processing game) or when using specialized methods like Reduced Oxygen Packaging (ROP).

 All Study Guides for the ServSafe are now available as downloadable PDFs